-At the moment, the best general choice, suitable for connected shapes which can have holes on them, robust under deformations on the shape boundary curves and computationally efficient would be composed of the next combination:
+In this section we give a general framework of a shape recognition process based on Skeletons and their corresponding graph representation.
+Furthermore, we will be advancing some of our choices and proposals described in the next chapter.
+From the previous review in this chapter, the best general choice, suitable for connected shapes which can have holes on them, robust under deformations on the shape boundary curves and computationally efficient would be composed of the next processing pipeline:

 - 1. Initially the shape boundary curves would be subsampled by some kind of procedure.
-We believe in the choice of the Discrete Curve Evolution technique.
-Like it is stated in [167, 6, 192] the boundary points with highest curvature can be used to obtain the most salient branches of the skeleton.
-The purpose of this stage is to limit the effect of noise in the boundary curves while keeping the most portion of the shape characteristics. - 2.
-Compute the shape skeleton using a Distance Transform based approach like [4].
-Or take advantage of the shape boundary curve subsampling, which reduces the computational cost of skeletonization algorithms based in the Voronoi Tessellation and its dual Delaunay Triangulation [113]. - 3.
+We will discuss the Discrete Curve Evolution (DCE) technique as our own choice for this step.
+As stated in [167, 6, 191] the boundary points with highest curvature can be used to obtain the most salient branches of the skeleton.
+The purpose of this processing stage is to limit the effect of noise in the boundary curves while keeping the most portion of the shape characteristics. - 2.
+Compute the shape skeleton using a DT based approach like [4].
+Or take advantage of the shape boundary curve subsampling, which reduces the computational cost of skeletonization algorithms based in the Voronoi Tessellation and its dual Delaunay Triangulation [113] (Our own choice). - 3.
 Skeleton regularization.
 During this research work, a variation of the skeleton pruning method proposed in [6] has been developed.
 It offers reasonably good results with a low computational cost, but many other pruning algorithms are available.
-Ligature branch removal has been initially discarded due to its computational cost.

-- 4. Graph representation of the skeleton.
+Ligature branch removal has been initially discarded due to its computational cost. - 4.
+Graph representation of the skeleton.
 Build an Attributed Skeletal Graph (ASG).
 The presence of holes does not usually permit tree representations, due to the presence of cycles in the graph.
 Some research should be devoted to the representation of graph cycles in order to permit more simple representations which also require more simple matching procedures.
 Alternative representations would include rooted trees and strings. - 5.
 Class template indexing.
-In order to efficiently classify shapes into classes, as their amount increases, indexing algorithms should be employed to avoid the computation of the similarity measure between the sample skeleton and each class template in the database.
+In order to efficiently classify shapes into classes, as their number increases, indexing algorithms should be employed to avoid the computation of the similarity measure between the sample skeleton and all the class templates in the database.

-Finally, the use of skeletons for shape recognition would only be recommended when shapes are amorphous, like biological shapes, deformations, articulations and occlusions are present, and high accuracy is required, otherwise the complexity involved in this procedure is not necessary and other techniques are preferable.
+As final comment, the use of skeletons for shape recognition would only be recommended when shapes are amorphous, like biological shapes, deformations, articulations and occlusions are present, and high accuracy is required.